Alabama Crimson Tide football statistical leaders

 Julio Jones set several receiving records during his tenure at Alabama, which were broken later by Amari Cooper and DeVonta Smith.

 Alabama Crimson Tide football statistical leaders identify individual statistical leaders of the Alabama Crimson Tide football program in various offensive categories, including passing, rushing, and receptions and defensive categories, including tackles, interceptions and quarterback sacks.
 Within those areas, the lists identify single-game, single-season and career leaders.
 The Alabama Crimson Tide football program is a college football team that represents the University of Alabama in the National Collegiate Athletic Association's (NCAA) Southeastern Conference (SEC).

-These stats are updated through Alabama's game against LSU on November 8, 2025.
+These stats are updated through Week 4 of the 2026 season.
+Active players are listed in bold.